 EH: Was my wife glad when Macbeth closed?
 Absolutely!
-In fact we’ve gotten to the point where there’s certain movies that she would want to come visit us, and certain ones that she’d really rather not.
-It’s impossible for it not… I know that first-hand when you meditate on something all day, whether it’s… you know, I remember when I was playing a guy that was a coke addict and I was meditating on that all day, it’s impossible for that not to bleed into your life.
-The idea that you can just close the door on that, actors work on a kind of emotional currency, you know, and when you’re playing a character like Tommy Eagen and he’s so incredibly unhappy, you have to think like him, you have to try and think the way that they think, you’re teaching your brain how to think like that.
+In fact, we’ve gotten to the point where there’s certain movies that she would want to go and see, and certain ones that she’d really rather not.
+I know from first-hand experience that when you meditate on something all day – you know, I remember when I was playing a guy that was a coke addict and I was meditating on that all day – it’s impossible for that not to bleed into your life.
+The idea that you can just close the door on that… actors work in a kind of emotional currency, you know, and when you’re playing a character like Tommy Eagen and he’s so incredibly unhappy, you have to think like him, you have to try and think the way that they think, you’re teaching your brain how to think like that.
 I remember being a kid and reading The Bell Jar and I wanted to kill myself after that book.
-But I’m trained to do this, I had a lot of training, and I think for these soldiers they have no real training about compartmentalisation.
-I have a brother who’s in the military and he says you know some of these 19-year-old kids show up who you wouldn’t give the keys to your car, but you got to give them keys to a Humvee and let them drive through Baghdad, it’s very dangerous.
+But I’m trained to do this; I had a lot of training, and I think for these soldiers they have no real training about compartmentalisation.
+I have a brother who’s in the military and he says you know some of these 19-year-old kids show up who you wouldn’t give the keys to your car, but you’ve got to give them keys to a Humvee and let them drive through Baghdad; it’s very dangerous.

 Do you hope the movie draws attention to Post-Traumatic Stress Disorder because you really see the effect of it?

-EH: I try not to have an agenda with the audience, you know, I don’t particularly love movies where you feel they’re trying to teach or they’re didactic in that way.
+EH: I try not to have an agenda with the audience, you know; I don’t particularly love movies where you feel they’re trying to teach or they’re didactic in that way.
 What I love about this movie is that it’s really just presenting a truth, and it’s a kind of authority truth.
-We all love the idea that there would be a way to have war without casualties, like “this is kind of a bloodless war, we get to stop terrorism but none of our men are hurt, and that seems like the least worst option” but before we press go on that completely we should probably learn more about it because I think, I for one as a citizen didn’t know anything about it.
-So I hope it provokes a dialogue and I hope that that dialogue is constructive obviously.
+We all love the idea that there would be a way to have war without casualties, like “this is kind of a bloodless war, we get to stop terrorism but none of our men are hurt, and that seems like the least bad option” but before we press go on that completely we should probably learn more about it because I think that I for one as a citizen didn’t know anything about it.
+So I hope it provokes a dialogue and I hope that that dialogue is constructive, obviously.

 You said in the press conference that the drones will put an end to flying but a lot of new technology is now putting an end to a lot of experiences…